Definitely Maybe: Background and recording

 In February 1994, the group returned from an ill-fated trip to Amsterdam and set about re-recording the album at Sawmills Studios in Cornwall.
-This time the sessions were produced by Noel alongside Mark Coyle.
-The group decided the only way to replicate their live sound in the studio was to record together without soundproofing between individual instruments, with Noel overdubbing numerous guitars afterwards.
+This time, Noel produced the sessions alongside Mark Coyle.
+The group decided to replicate their live sound in the studio by recording together without soundproofing between individual instruments, with Noel overdubbing numerous guitars afterward.
 Bonehead said, "That was Noel's favourite trick: get the drums, bass, and rhythm guitar down, and then he'd cane it.
 'Less is more' didn't really work then."
 The results were still deemed unsatisfactory, and there was little chance of another attempt at recording the album, so the recordings already made had to be used.

-In desperation, Creation's Marcus Russell contacted engineer and producer Owen Morris, who had previously mixed the album's songs.
+In desperation, the band's manager Marcus Russell contacted engineer and producer Owen Morris, who had mixed the album's songs.
 Morris recalled after hearing the Sawmills recordings, "I just thought, 'They've messed up here.'
 I guessed at that stage Noel was completely fucked off.
 Marcus was like, 'You can do what you like – literally, whatever you want.
+Morris first worked on mixing the album at Loco Studios in Wales in late April, and then The Matrix in London at the start of May.
 Among Morris's first tasks was to strip away the layers of guitar overdubs Noel had added, although he noted that the overdubs allowed him to construct the musical dynamics of songs such as "Columbia" and "Rock 'n' Roll Star".